Ads:

 Being poor / broke

-This includes a couple of things.
-The first would be in terms of not having enough money to do things.
-The second would be living in a crappy house / apartment / neighborhood that you're embarrassed to bring people back to.
-The third would be having a poor appearance because you can't afford the same types of clothes as everyone else.
+This includes a couple of issues.
+The first would be in terms of not having enough money to go out with your friends.
+The second would be living in a run down house/apartment/neighborhood that you're embarrassed to bring people back to.
+The third would be having a "poor" appearance because you can't afford the same types of clothes as everyone else.

 Being busy all the time

 I think there's always time to socialize if you make it a priority.
-And who really studies at 11pm on a Friday anyways?
+And who really studies at 11pm on a Friday anyway?